 Asperger’s syndrome is a brain-based developmental disorder.
-It is considered to be a type of autism spectrum disorder (ASD), but it lies at the high-functioning end of the autism spectrum.
-While people at the low-functioning end of the autism spectrum typically have severe language and intellectual limitations, people with Asperger’s usually have no problems with language development, and their intelligence is often higher than normal.
-It is common for people with Asperger’s to excel in the areas of science, math, technology, and music.
+It is considered a type of autism spectrum disorder (ASD), but it lies at the high-functioning end of the autism spectrum.
+While people at the low-functioning end of the autism spectrum typically have severe language and intellectual limitations, people with Asperger’s usually have no language development problems.
+Their intelligence is often higher than average.
+It is common for people with Asperger’s to excel in science, math, technology, and music.

 Symptoms of Asperger’s Syndrome

 The symptoms of Asperger’s typically fall into the same broad categories as the symptoms of other autism spectrum disorders.
-People with Asperger’s have problems with communication and social interaction, and they often engage in unusually repetitive and restricted behavior.
+People with Asperger’s have communication and social interaction problems, and they often engage in unusually repetitive and restricted behavior.
 However, the symptoms take a much less severe form than those on the other end of the autism spectrum.

 A person with Asperberger’s will exhibit at least two of the following symptoms:

 - Difficulty using, noticing, and understanding nonverbal social cues such as eye contact, facial expressions, gestures, and body language

 - Difficulty engaging in reciprocal (back-and-forth) conversations and social interactions

 - Lack of interest in sharing interests and emotional reactions with others